WSU-kduncan/cicdf25-Historyvariety/README-CI.md

 3. https://github.com/WSU-kduncan/ceg3120f25-Historyvariety/tree/main/Project3 -> Took all my Dockerfile instructions from there, plus my website files from it
 4. https://docs.docker.com/build/concepts/dockerfile/ -> Used to define what the Dockerfile is.
 (Wanted to upgrade these descriptions to be better than the ones in Project 3)
 5. https://docs.docker.com/build/concepts/dockerfile/
+6. https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets -> showed me how to set up secrets and explained why we use them.